aravind-selvam/used-car-price-prediction-using-ml/README.md

-# 🚗 Used Car Price Prediction
+# 🚗 Predicting Used Car Prices in the Indian Market Using Machine Learning Techniques
 ### [Heroku Deployment link](https://usedcar-prediction-ineuron.herokuapp.com/)

 This project aims to solve the problem of predicting the price of a used car, using Sklearn's supervised machine learning techniques.
 It is a regression problem and predictions are carried out on dataset of used car sales in the Indian car market Cardheko website.
 Several regression techniques have been studied, including XGboost and Random forests of decision trees.